Maryland Estate & Trust Tax Returns: What Every Executor in Frederick County Needs to Know

 Missing Important Filing Deadlines

-Estate tax returns are generally due within nine months of death, but extensions may be available.
+Maryland estate tax returns are generally due within nine months of death, though filing extensions may be available.
 Missing these deadlines can result in significant penalties — even if no tax is ultimately owed.
 This is one of the most common and costly errors we see.

 Inadequate Record Keeping